Coat of arms of Armenia: Coat of arms of the First Republic of Armenia

 The present-day Armenian coat of arms has its origins with the establishment of the First Republic of Armenia in 1918.
 In that year, an early variation of the coat of arms was adopted.
 The symbols on this earlier version were placed in a slightly different order and the eagle and lion have their tongues out, giving them a more menacing look.
 Only Mount Ararat (along with Little Ararat) are depicted while Noah's Ark is absent.
 The coat of arms was designed by architect and member of the Russian Academy of Fine Arts Alexander Tamanian and artist Hakob Kojoyan.

 Transcaucasian SFSR

 In 1922, Armenia was incorporated into Transcaucasian SFSR with Georgia and Azerbaijan.
 The coat of arms of the Transcaucasian SFSR was adopted by the government of the Transcaucasian SFSR.
 It is uncertain when exactly it was adopted.
 It incorporates designs from each of the three major groups that combined in the Transcaucasian SFSR, the Armenians, Azeri and Georgians, and unusually features Islamic art and communist elements side by side.
-The latticework in the star itself bespeaks the former coat of arms of Georgia from 1918–1921 and adopted again from 1991–2004; the crescent moon represents the Muslim Azeris, on a background depicting the national symbol of the Armenians, Mount Ararat.
+The latticework in the star itself bespeaks the former coat of arms of Georgia from 1918 to 1921 and adopted again from 1991 to 2004; the crescent moon represents the Muslim Azeris, on a background depicting the national symbol of the Armenians, Mount Ararat.